 Some medical assistants will choose to specialize their studies and career.
 The list of specialties for medical assistants is quite long as there are many medical specialties.
 Some of the more common specialties for medical assistants include:

-Jobs you can obtain with an Associate Degree in Medical Assisting:
+Jobs Available For Those with an Associate Degree in Medical Assisting

 Medical Assistant– perform administrative and clinical duties under the direction of a physician.
 Median annual salary: $36,000.

 Community Health Worker– collect data and discuss health concerns with members of specific populations or communities.
 Median annual salary: $47,000.

 Health Educator– teaches people and communities about behaviors that promote health and wellness.
 Median annual salary: $47,000.

 Ready to earn your certificate and/or degree in medical assisting?

 Check out these great programs available at our partner schools: